Skip to main content

 • 'exitable' Lido validators;

-• fetch node operators stats to sort exitable validators;
+• fetch node operators stats;

 • total predictable validators count;

-• last requested validators indices.
+• last requested validators indices;

 Report limits